yhatt/jsx-slack/docs/how-to-setup-jsx-transpiler.md

 ```

 You should always import `JSXSlack` from `@speee-js/jsx-slack` in every JSX.

-In addition, we recommend to wrap JSX in `JSXSlack()` to deal with the mismatched type against SDK for Slack API.
-It's a helper function to cast into `any` type.

 ```jsx
 import { JSXSlack, Blocks, Section } from '@speee-js/jsx-slack'